 The legendary Dr. John is a six-time Grammy Award-winning musician and Rock & Roll Hall of Fame inductee.
 Known throughout the world as the embodiment of New Orleans’ musical legacy, Dr. John is a true icon in American culture.
-His colorful musical career began in the 1950s when he wrote and played guitar on some of the greatest records to come out of the Crescent City, including recordings by Professor Longhair, Art Neville, Joe Tex and Frankie Ford.
+His colorful musical career began in the 1950s when he wrote and played guitar on some of the greatest records to come out of the Crescent City, including recordings by Professor Longhair, Art Neville, Joe Tex, Frankie Ford and Allen Toussaint.

 Also see Dr. John's wiki.